 Metacognition is the process of knowing what you know.
 Most children ages 6–8 become metacognitive, meaning they begin to understand when they know something.
-As a result, they will often get distracted and stop attending to tasks that they feel are repetitive of the information they already believe they know and understand.
-In contrast, some children are not confident that they know anything and might be prone to thinking they cannot learn a given concept.
+As a result, they will often get distracted and stop paying attention to tasks that they feel are repetitive of the information they already believe they know and understand.
+In contrast, other children are not confident that they know anything and might think they cannot learn when presented with an idea or topic.

 To help children focus on the material being taught, try the following.

 - Give children small bits of information repeated multiple times to help them to remember it.
-This is especially important when teaching difficult concepts.
+This is especially important when teaching difficult topics.

-- When possible, sing songs, use actions, and let them manipulate objects as part of their learning.
+- When possible, sing songs, use actions, and let them use objects as part of their learning.

 - Refocus children between activities with a song, hand claps, or another transition signal.
-It is mentally difficult for children to transition from one activity to the next, so having a visible break between activities helps their brains change gears.
+It is mentally difficult for children to transition from one activity to the next, so having a visible break between activities helps them.

-- When possible, allow children to process their learning collaboratively.
-This is particularly important for children who are shy.
-By giving children time to speak with their peers, you actively involve all of the students in their learning.
+- When possible, allow children to process their learning with other children.
+This is especially important for children who are shy.
+Giving children time to talk with their friends about what they are learning helps them to be actively involved in learning.

-- Do not underestimate a child’s capacity for learning.
-Children in general, but particularly between the ages of six and eight, are able to understand complex ideas if they are given detailed explanations.
+- Do not limit what you teach because you think the children will not understand.
+Children in general, but particularly those ages 6–8, are able to understand complex ideas if they are given detailed explanations.

-Children ages 6–8 are still physically developing as well.
-While certain elements of their physical development are irrelevant to their ability to learn, much of what they experience directly impacts their ability to learn.
+Children ages 6–8 are still developing physically.
+This can sometimes affect their ability to learn.
 This is demonstrated by their inability to sit still—which is especially true for boys—and their need for active learning.
 To help them, try the following.

-- Give children “wiggle time.”
+- Give children time to wiggle.
 When learning requires them to sit for long periods of time, have children stand up and stretch or guide them in a brief, directed time of movement between each activity they do.
 Young children need to move around a lot.

 - Keep activities short.
 Young children have short attention spans.
-If you see that children are no longer attending to a task, when possible, include a brief movement break in the activity or move on to a new activity.
+If you see that children are no longer paying attention to a task, include a brief movement break in the activity or move on to a new activity.